egison/egison/README.md

 There are <a target="_blank" href="https://ghc.haskell.org/trac/ghc/wiki/ViewPatterns#Relatedwork">a lot of existing work</a> for pattern-matching.

-The advantage of Egison is that it realizes **all of the following features** at the same time.
+The advantage of Egison is that it achieves **all of the following features** at the same time.

 * Modularization of the way of pattern-matching for each data type
 * Pattern-matching with multiple results (backtracking)
-* Non-linear pattern-matching

-It enables us to express non-linear pattern-matching against non-free data types intuitively as above demonstrations.

-Furthermore, Egison realizes the following feature.
-We can even modularize patterns like functions keeping above features.

 * Non-linear pattern-matching with **lexical scoping**
+* Parametric polymorphism of pattern-constructors

-The <a target="_blank" href="http://www.egison.org/manual/mechanism.html">Pattern-Matching Mechanism</a> section in Egison developer's manual explains how we realizes that.
+The <a target="_blank" href="http://www.egison.org/manual/mechanism.html">Pattern-Matching Mechanism</a> section in Egison developer's manual explains how we achieve that.

 Please read <a target="_blank" href="http://arxiv.org/abs/1407.0729">our paper on arXiv.org</a> for details.